 When to Start Weaningby Laura Driver

-Lots of parents wonder when and how to start introducing solid foods - with so much conflicting advice available it can be very confusing.
 You should wait until your baby is around 6 months old - this gives them time to develop properly, so they can cope with solid food.

 Why wait until my baby is around 6 months?

-- if you’re breastfeeding – this is the best food your baby can have during the first 6 months.
+- If you’re breastfeeding – this is the best food your baby can have during the first 6 months.
 Babies who are not breastfed are more likely to get infections

-- it gives your baby time to develop so they can cope fully with solid foods
+- It gives your baby time to develop so they can cope fully with solid foods

-- coordinate their eyes, hands and mouth so they can look at their food, pick it up and put it in their mouth
+- Coordinate their eyes, hands and mouth so they can look at their food, pick it up and put it in their mouth

-- swallow food (rather than spit it back out)
+- Swallow food and not rather than spit it back out.

-- chewing fists
+- Chewing their fists

-- wanting extra milk feeds
+- Wanting extra milk